glenlong/wedding/src/content/posts/father-of-the-bride-speech/etiquette.md

 show_cta: true
 draft: false
 ---
-As the father of the bride, the last thing you want to do with your speech is cause any offence or put a blot on an otherwise perfect day.
+As the Father of the Bride, the last thing you want to do with your speech is cause any offence or put a blot on an otherwise perfect day.

-Fortunately, it isn't hard to give an excellent father of the bride speech that entertains the guests without upsetting anyone.
+Fortunately, it isn't hard to give an excellent Father of the Bride speech that entertains the guests without upsetting anyone.

 But if you're in any doubt about some aspect of your speech, it's usually best to err on the side of caution.
 Your daughter will want everything to be perfect so don't do or say anything that risks harmony on the day.